Julian Clary

 Another source of happiness is an apparent contentment with his love life.
 He's recently been dating a man considerably younger than himself.
 Does that pose any particular problems?

 "Well, it's very interesting.
 He's 30 and I'm 48.He's obviously quite intelligent and mature.
 He's like the middle-aged one, not me.
 He doesn't drink or smoke or take drugs.
 He wouldn't cross the road unless he had a green man.
 He's very proper and I'm not.
 Somehow it sort of works.
 I recommend it.
 I certainly couldn't go out with anyone older than myself.
 I can't think of many disadvantages, other than having to meet his friends.
 I'm not interested in 30-year-olds in general, just with him," he adds ruefully.
 "I don't really want to spend an evening talking with dreary friends."
-He's hinted in one of his recent columns that he thinks gay men have generally become more conservative - I asked him what he meant by this comment?

 "I did say that, didn't I?
 I suppose what I was thinking of when I wrote that sort of thing, back in the 80s, when we were all angry and slightly put upon, and we had quite a lot to battle against, and now it just feels a bit wishy-washy, and it's marvellous that we don't have so much to be cross about and I really like to see the self-righteousness of young gay men - I wish it had been like that in my day.
 But, the kind of 'fuck you' attitude isn't there any more, and I know I sound like an old fogey, but I kind of miss that.
 I remember when gay pride marches were quite an angry thing, and we'd all be shaking our fist, and now's it's more a celebration.
 I don't want to go backwards, but I miss it."